 Although stories of ruined lives and defrauded investors can satisfy morbid curiosity, their ultimate value lies in the lesson that the story can teach an insightful investor.
 If the allegations against Hardat turn out to be true, the lesson here is that the “big lie” propaganda technique still works, and it can be employed effectively in economics as well as politics.

 A big lie can work more effectively than a small lie, simply because people have a hard time believing that anyone would have the audacity to commit such violence against the truth (and therefore the grandiose claim in question must be true).
 Investors beware.

 Speak with an Investment Fraud Attorney

 Dimond Kaplan & Rothstein, P.A. has vast experience in representing investors who have sustained losses due to the negligence or misconduct of their broker and/or brokerage firm.
 We will aggressively pursue claims and fight for your rights.

-If you are looking for an investment fraud attorney to review your rights and options, the investment fraud lawyers at Dimond Kaplan & Rothstein, P.A. represent individual and institutional investors who have lost money as a result of investment fraud or stockbroker misconduct.
+If you are looking for an ponzi scheme attorney to review your rights and options, the investment fraud lawyers at Dimond Kaplan & Rothstein, P.A. represent individual and institutional investors who have lost money as a result of investment fraud or stockbroker misconduct.
 We’ve recovered more than $100 million in assets lost to investment fraud and stockbroker misconduct.